Ileana Ros-Lehtinen

 In September 2011, Ros-Lehtinen became the first Republican member of the U.S. Congress to co-sponsor the Respect for Marriage Act, which would repeal the Defense of Marriage Act.
-In July 2012, Ros-Lehtinen became the first Republican in the House to support same-sex marriage.
+In July 2012, she became the first Republican in the House to support same-sex marriage.

 On April 30, 2017, Ros-Lehtinen announced that she would not be running for re-election in 2018.

 Early life and education

-Ileana Ros y Adato was born in Havana, Cuba, one of two children born to Enrique Ros (1924–2013), who later became a businessman and anti–Fidel Castro activist, and his wife, Amanda Adato.
+Ileana Ros y Adato was born in Havana, Cuba one of two children born to Enrique Ros (1924–2013), who later became a businessman and an anti–Fidel Castro activist, and his wife, Amanda Adato.
 The family immigrated to the United States when Ileana was seven years old.
-She received her Bachelor of Arts in education and her Master of Arts in educational leadership from Florida International University.
-She attended the University of Miami where she earned an Ed.D in higher education.
+She graduated from Southwest Miami Senior High School in Miami.
+She received her Bachelor of Arts degree in education and her Master of Arts degree in educational leadership from Florida International University in Westchester.
+She attended the University of Miami in Coral Gables, earning an Ed.D degree in higher education.

-Ros-Lehtinen was raised Catholic and is now an Episcopalian.
-Ros-Lehtinen's maternal grandparents were Sephardic Jews, originally from the Ottoman Empire, who had been active in Cuba's Jewish community.
+Ileana Ros-Lehtinen grew up Catholic and is now an Episcopalian.Her maternal grandparents were Sephardic Jews, originally from the Ottoman Empire, who had been active in Cuba's Jewish community.
 Her maternal grandfather left the city of Kırklareli for Cuba in 1913, fleeing the devastation and economic collapse caused by the First Balkan War.
 Her mother later converted to Catholicism to marry her father.

 Career

 Ros-Lehtinen was an educator and the owner/operator of a private school in Miami-Dade County.
-She was elected to the Florida House of Representatives in 1982, where she met State Representative Dexter Lehtinen (D-Miami).
-They married on June 9, 1984, after Dexter switched parties.
+She was elected to the Florida House of Representatives in 1982, where she met state Representative Dexter Lehtinen (D-Miami).
+They married on June 9, 1984, after he switched parties.
 They both served in the State House until 1986.
-That year, they were both elected to the Florida Senate, where he was elected to District 40 and she was elected in District 34.
-In 1988, Dexter Lehtinen resigned his seat to become U.S. Attorney of South Florida.
+In 1986, they were both elected to the Florida Senate, where he was elected to District 40 and she was elected in District 34.
+In 1988, Lehtinen resigned his seat to become U.S. Attorney of South Florida.
 In 1989, Ros-Lehtinen resigned her seat to become a U.S. Representative.